 What Kind Of Hardwood To Install?

 Relating to the above scenarios, a million dollar home buyer is likely to be more conscious or they may have along with them someone who is more knowledgeable in better quality building materials.
 Choosing something more trendy is likely to be seen as a plus.
 Notwithstanding, lower priced homes are typically purchased by first time home buyers and a functional red oak floor may work well.
-For more on what types of hardwood and where to install visit our trends in hardwood flooring page.
+For more on what types of hardwood and where to install visit our hardwood flooring trends page.

 New Carpet Does Not Sell